 While typically associated with children and teenagers, braces are an option for adults as well.
 According to Delta Dental, over 1 million Americans over the age of 18 wear braces.

 Traditional metal braces are an effective way to treat crooked, crowded, or misaligned teeth, along with a misaligned jaw or an improper bite.
-If you need extensive treatment, such as jaw realignment, metal braces are the best option for you.
+If you need extensive orthodontic treatment, such as jaw realignment, metal braces are the best option for you.

 Advancements in dentistry have resulted in metal braces that are smaller and more comfortable, providing you with a better overall experience.

-Once your teeth are properly cleaned and prepared for the treatment, your dentist will apply a bonding glue to the back of each metal bracket, which is then directly attached to each of your teeth.
+Once your teeth are properly cleaned and prepared for the treatment, your orthodontic dentist will apply a bonding glue to the back of each metal bracket, which is then directly attached to each of your teeth.
 The brackets must be positioned accurately; once in position, a light is used to cure the bonding glue, securing the bracket in place.

-After the brackets are attached, your dentist will run a metal wire through the brackets and secure them with elastic bands.
+After the brackets are attached, your orthodontic dentist will run a metal wire through the brackets and secure them with elastic bands.